Stay up to date

 - Organisational risk appetite

 - Cost/benefit analysis

 - Safety and reliability

 A risk assessment report serves as a crucial step to present a business case to the management.
 Winning the management support for new policies, procedures, and budgets rely on assessment inputs highlighting the need to improve on the weaker areas.
 This output includes a thorough report highlighting each risk with relevant threats, likelihood and impact factors followed by risk mitigation advice.

-Throughout the assessment process, your security team shall understand what your most valuable data is, how is it treated, what should not be stored and how best to improve security controls enabling efficiency for the business.
+Throughout the assessment process, your security team shall understand your most valuable data, how is it treated, what should not be stored, and how best to improve security controls enabling efficiency for the business.
 A good security strategy is an enabler for growth.